If you’re still wondering whether Walk for Hope is for you, have a look through these ten benefits we’ve put together.

 Covid-19 has been really tough, but we know cancer doesn’t stop and throughout the pandemic we’ve kept our services going for anyone who needs support.
 This is despite not being able to raise money by holding live events.
 Walk for Hope is our biggest fundraiser so it would be fantastic to see as many people as possible signing up.
 Let’s come together to raise as much money as we can to support people who really need it.

 Whatever your reason for taking part in Walk for Hope, by doing so you’ll also be raising awareness of the importance of supporting those living with cancer.
-Through your fundraising and at the actual event, you’ll be spreading the word about how Wessex Cancer Trust supports anyone living with cancer in Hampshire, Dorset and the Isle of Wight.
-It could be that someone who would really appreciate some support didn’t know about Wessex Cancer Trust until you signed up for Walk for Hope, and we think that’s something to be really proud of!
+Through your fundraising and at the actual event, you’ll be spreading the word about how Wessex Cancer Support supports anyone living with cancer in Hampshire, Dorset and the Isle of Wight.
+It could be that someone who would really appreciate some support didn’t know about Wessex Cancer Support until you signed up for Walk for Hope, and we think that’s something to be really proud of!

 Philip Dinn walked ten miles as part of a group from New Forest Rotary at the virtual Walk for Hope in 2020.
 Philip was supported by our Waterside Support Centre after being diagnosed with a rare blood cancer.
 He says it gave him a focus:

 “From experience I know that when you’re diagnosed with cancer it’s important to find something that can take you from your lowest ebb to being filled with hope for the future.
-Wessex Cancer Trust does that with the support it provides in its local communities, and the team has been working harder than ever to keep that support going throughout the pandemic.
+Wessex Cancer Support does that with the support it provides in its local communities, and the team has been working harder than ever to keep that support going throughout the pandemic.
 Taking part in Walk for Hope over the years has really helped me focus on getting well during my recovery period.”

 We’ve been providing local cancer care since 1981 and there’s never been a better time to reflect on the difference our support has made to the lives of local people living with cancer, and to join us in our mission to ensure we continue to be here for everyone who needs us in the future.
 Walk for Hope is an opportunity to reflect, celebrate and give thanks in our special birthday year.
 There’ll be a 40th vibe at Walk for Hope this year and after being cheered over the finish line you’ll be presented with a medal and the opportunity to celebrate with a slice of 40th birthday cake!
 And if you’d like to dress up in 80s clothes to help celebrate our 40th birthday, we’d love that too!

-One of the things we’re proudest of is the sense of community we create at Wessex Cancer Trust.
+One of the things we’re proudest of is the sense of community we create at Wessex Cancer Support.
 We know that cancer can be isolating, and so as a charity we try and create as many opportunities as possible for people to come together and support each other.
 If you feel a bit anxious about signing up to walk on your own, please don’t worry.
 We guarantee you’ll have the chance to meet other wonderful walkers who will keep you motivated as you complete your challenge.

 We know that being alone doesn’t mean being lonely though, so if you sign up to walk on your own and prefer it that way, you’ll be guaranteed of plenty of space to just be with yourself and your own thoughts.